bin-devops/bin-devops.sh/content/posts/the-complete-guide-to-setting-up-a-new-aws-account-2025.md

 3. Sign in with your username and the password you just created.
 4. You'll now be prompted to set up MFA for your IAM user.

+> Different MFA devices
+>
-> [!warning] This MFA device is separate from the one you set up for the root
+> This MFA device is separate from the one you set up for the root
 > user.
 You can use the same device to manage both accounts, but you need to add
 > your IAM user account separately from the root user.

 5. Choose `Authenticator app` and click `Next`.
 6. Click `Show QR code`, scan it with your app and enter the `Authenticator code` to confirm.
 7. Click `Done` on the confirmation screen
 8. Click done and you'll appear on the AWS access portal.
 Click on `AdministratorAccess` underneath the account name to log into the account.